olson-sean-k/plexus-web/src/user-guide/graphs.md

 expressions, and buffers, graphs provide efficient traversals and complex manipulation of meshes.

-Geometry is vertex-based, meaning that geometric operations depend on vertex geometry exposing some notion of positional data via the `AsPosition` trait.
-If geometry does not have this property, then geometric operations will not be available.
-Read more about geometric traits [here](../geometry).

 !!! note
     Plexus refers to _half-edges_ as _arcs_.
 This borrows from graph theory, where _arc_ typically refers to a directed adjacency.